nikiene/nikiene/README.md

 - 😄 about me: Nikolas Kiene | 18 yo | He / Him | My hobbies are music and video games ;)
 - 🔭 I'm currently an intern and I work with Java back-end with the Quarkus framework!
-- 🌱 I'm currently studying Data Structure in C and POO with C# + .NET Framework.
+- 🌱 I'm currently studying Data Structure in C and OOP with C# + .NET Framework.

     ##